-Printed by the Central Printing Division of the Oklahoma Department of Central Services and issued by the Board of Trustees of the Oklahoma Firefighter's Pension and Retirement System as authorized by Chase Rankin, Executive Director, pursuant to the provisions of Sections 49.100.1 through 49-143.6 of Title 11 of the Oklahoma Statutes.
-2,500 copies have been prepared at a cost of \$11,130.00.
+INCLUDES LAWS THROUGH THE 2nd SESSION OF THE 59TH OKLAHOMA LEGISLATURE This handbook was printed by the Central Printing Division of the Oklahoma Department of Central Services and issued by the Board of Trustees of the Oklahoma Firefighter's Pension and Retirement System as authorized by Chase Rankin, Executive Director, pursuant to the provisions of Sections 49.100.1 through 49-143.7 of Title 11 of the Oklahoma Statutes.
+250 copies have been prepared at a cost of \$3,575.00.
 Copies have been deposited with the Publications Clearinghouse of the Oklahoma Department of Libraries.